CHA0173/hkGymFinder/readme.md

 ## What is this?

-Restaurant reviewer app built using Node.js
+Hong Kong gym finder app built using Node.js

 ## Sample Data